RFU Game Regulations & MRAI

 1. Applications to join the RFU Leagues

-1.1 An application from a club XV (1st or lower) wishing to join the RFU Leagues (English Clubs Rugby Union Championship; ECRUC) should be on Club headed paper, signed by two officers of the Club and should be accompanied by a letter from the Club’s Constituent Body (CB) supporting its application.
-The application should be forwarded to the relevant MROC CB representative before April 1st of the season preceding the one when the XV wishes to join the leagues.
+1.1 An application from a club XV (1st or lower) wishing to join the RFU Leagues (English Clubs Rugby Union Championship; ECRUC) should be made by email by two senior club officers (e.g. Chair and Secretary) as verifiable by GMS.
+This can be two separate emails or an email from one officer to another with the latter's confirmation added.
+A further email from the Chair of the Club’s Constituent Body (CB) supporting the application should also be supplied.
+The application should be forwarded to the relevant MROC CB representative before December 1st of the season preceding the one when the XV wishes to join the leagues.

 2. Applications to join the Midlands Region RFU Leagues from another Region